arundhati-b/Assembler/README.md

 # Assembler
-A 2-pass Assembler written in Python for a 12-bit accumulator architecture as part of our Computer Organisation course
+A 2-pass Assembler written in Python for a 12-bit accumulator architecture as part of my Computer Organisation course

 ## To run
 ```